dlukes/cnc-rpres/README.md

 Overview
 --------

-An R Presentation template adapted for the visual style of the Czech National Corpus project, along with helpful hints on how to make your presentation look its best.
-Just clone the repository and open `index.Rpres` in [RStudio](https://www.rstudio.com/) to get started.
+A template for HTML presentations using [R Markdown][rmd] and [revealjs][rvl], adapted for the visual style of the Czech National Corpus project, along with helpful hints on how to make your presentation look its best.
+Just clone the repository and open `index.Rmd` in [RStudio][rst] to get started.

+[Here's][rmd-rvl] a list of tips on how to use and customize the revealjs output option in R Markdown.

 License
 -------